-stones of 11 (44%) of 25 patients were completely removed not in the first, but in the second ERCP procedure.
-In another study, plastic biliary stents were deployed in 40 patients, and 65 days later, no stones were found in 37 (93%) of 40 patients [15].
+In the present study, we observed that leaving the stent inside the CBD for an average of 6 months resulted in the complete disappearance of stone in 11 (23.91%) of 46 patients.
+Katsinelos et al. [13] reported that CBD stones of 11 (44%) of 25 patients were completely removed not in the first but in the second ERCP procedure.
+In another study, plastic biliary stents were deployed in 40 patients, and 65 days later, no stones were found in 37 (93%) of 40 patients [14].

-Similar to the studies reported by Jain et al. [15], we removed the CBD stones of 40 (86.95%) of 46 patients successfully in the next ERCP session.
+Similar to the studies reported by Jain et al. [14], we removed the CBD stones of 40 (86.95%) of 46 patients successfully in the next ERCP session.

 In our study, a decrease in stone size was observed in 29 (63.04%) patients.
-When the findings were grouped according to the results of endoscopic treatment, the reduction in the size of the stones and fragmentation was higher in the successful endoscopic treatment group (P<0.05).
+When the findings were grouped according to the results of endoscopic treatment, the reduction in the size of the stones and fragmentation was higher in the successful endoscopic treatment group (P < 0.05).

-Also in agreement with our study, Krishnan et al. [16] and Aslan et al. [7] also found a significant reduction in stone size (P<0.011 and 0.001, respectively).
+Moreover, in agreement with our study, Krishnan et al. [15] and Asian et al. [7] also found a significant reduction in stone size (P<0.011 and 0.001, respectively).

-Lauri et al. [17] reported that stones with less than10 mm diameter can be removed by conventional endoscopic methods.
-However, stone extraction is possible in only 12% of patients when the stone diameter exceeds 15 mm and the chances of successful endoscopic therapy decrease with stone diameters of at least 18 mm.
+Lauri et al. [16] reported that stones with less than10 mm diameter can be removed conventional endoscopic methods.
+However, stone extraction is possible in only 12% of patients when the stone diameter exceeds 15 mm, and the chances of successful endoscopic therapy decrease with stone diameters of at least 18 mm.
 The receiver operating characteristic curve analysis in our study showed that the chance of success of endoscopic therapy may increase in patients with CBD stones with diameters less than 22 mm.

 The brown pigment stones were more prominent in the successful endoscopic stone treatment group according to previous stenting.
-This is in agreement with Li et al. [18], who showed that brown pigment stones are soft and are characterized as easily crushed, in contrast to black pigment stones and cholesterol stones, which are often hard and more difficult to reduce in size.
+This is in agreement with Li et al. [17], who showed that brown pigment stones are soft and are characterized as easily crushed, in contrast to black pigment stones and cholesterol stones, which are often hard and more difficult to reduce in size.
 Because of these particular features, the brown pigment stones disintegrate easily after the temporary placement of a plastic stent.

 In the present study, there were no significance differences (P>0.05) in stent diameter in relation to successful stone removal.
 This is in agreement with Ye et al. [3], who reported no significant stent occlusion for both a 10 Fr stent and a 6-7 Fr stent.
-Also, even if stent occlusion occurs, stents may still maintain continuous drainage of the bile duct by a 'wicking' phenomenon, with bile flowing around and between the stents.
+Moreover, even if stent occlusion occurs, stents may still maintain continuous drainage of the bile duct by a 'wicking' phenomenon, with bile flowing around and between the stents.
 The other reasons considered in selecting 7 and 8.5 Fr stents were ease of operation and reduced trauma to the bile duct, particularly for elderly, fragile patients.
-It is known that the plastic stent clog after 3 to 4 months, but the bile duct patency is maintained by passing around the stent.
-However, it seems to be promising that larger stents (i.e. 10 Fr) may improve outcomes.

-Hui et al. [19] reported cholangitis in 63.2% of their patients after ERCP.
+It is known that the plastic stents clog after 3-4 months, but the bile duct patency is maintained by passing around the stent.
+However, it seems to be promising that larger stents (i.e. 10 Fr) may improve outcomes.Hui et al. [18] reported cholangitis in 63.2% of their patients after ERCP.
 Early complications, including bleeding and pancreatitis, and late complications (mostly cholangitis) were reported in 28 and 34% of patients, respectively, in another study by Ye et al. [3].
-In a study of 83 patients by Ang et al. [20], plastic biliary stenting caused cholangitis, biliary pancreatitis, obstructive jaundice, and biliary colic in 71, 3.6, 21.4, and 3.6% of patients, respectively, during a mean follow-up duration of 19 months (range: 1-103 months).
+In a study of 83 patients by Ang et al. [19], plastic biliary stenting caused cholangitis, biliary pancreatitis, obstructive jaundice, and biliary colic in 71, 3.6, 21.4, and 3.6% of patients, respectively, during a mean follow-up duration of 19 months (range, 1-103 months).